 - Flexible size adjustment function with dial

-This is a shame
+This is a pity

 LEDLENSER MH10

-This is ◎
+Here is ◎

-This is a shame
+This is a pity

-- Not suitable for illuminating every corner
+- Not suitable for lighting every corner

-Next time I'll compare the hand lights.
+Next time, I'll compare flashlights

-Tsushima Kohei
+Kohei Tsushima

 Blog:Because it is there

-Looking for reviewers
+We are looking for reviewers

-Outdoor Gearzine is always looking for members who love the outdoors and would like to write reviews about outdoor equipment.
-For more information, please this REVIEWERS page !
+Outdoor Gearzine is always looking for members who love the outdoors and want to write reviews about outdoor gear.
+For more information, please visit the REVIEWERS page here !